aaroncrespo/DriveKit/README.md

 # DriveKit

-> **Note**: This was written to scratch own itch.
-There are probably better ways to handle CocoaPods and Carthage as a Library.
+> **Note**: This was written to scratch my own itch.
+There are probably better ways to handle CocoaPods and Carthage as a Library Author.
 If you find a use for this and would like to help make it better checkout [GTMAppAuth issue](https://github.com/google/GTMAppAuth/issues/24) or help make this project better with pull requests.

 What is this: